coolzet/Delve-Clicker/README.md

 # Delve-Clicker
 Delve Clicker.
 V0.1.
 Open README for more information.
 Play now: https://repl.it/@coolzet/Delve-Clicker

-Here's delve clicker.

-This is cmd game for now.
-It's first version of game that i publishing.
-Later, when all options will be finished i'll port this to GUI interface.
-But now this is first 0.1 version.
+Here's delve clicker.For now this is a cmd game.
+It's the first version of the game that I`ve published.
+Later, when all options will be finished I am going to port this to GUI interface.
+But athe moment this is the first 0.1 version.
 You may play it on your cmd if you launch it.
-If you will find any bug, fix it, or just tell about it to me.
+In case you find any bug, fix it, or just inform me about it.
 I will be grateful to you.

-Big Thank You!
+Big thank you!

 in V0.1 you can:

 SHOP->Instruments

-Buy itstruments in shop such as Rock, Pickaxe and Power pickaxe with those instruments you can increase your power.
-Increasing power will increase loot from mining.
+Buy itstruments such as Rock, Pickaxe and Power pickaxe in the shop.
+Due to these instruments you can increase your mining power.
+Increasing the power allows to raise the amount of loot from mining.

 SHOP-> Delve Instruments

-Buy delve instruments such as Shovel
-With shovel you can get to new delves and get more loot from mining.
+Buy delve instruments such as Shovel.
+With the help of the shovel you can get to new delves and obtain more loot from mining.

 You can mine in Go to Mine->Start Mining.
-For now you mining too fast because this is test version.
-Lated it's will be x20 from corrent speed.
-Take a new delve in Go to Mine->Go to next delve
-For every delve for now you need 5 shovel and 10 gold.
-Later, this price will be changed every delve.
+Currently mining is too fast by the reason of the game is in test .Later it will be x20 from current speed.
+Take a new delve in Go to Mine->Go to next delve.
+For every delve you need 5 shovel and 10 gold at the moment.
+During the further development of the game the prices of every delve will be changed.

 You can earn gold with selling your stones and coal in "Go to trader"